tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-3.md

 ## Users Involved

-For this exercise, the following users needs to be involved, and to perform some tasks, you might need administrative access.
+For this exercise, the following users need to be involved and to perform some tasks you might need administrative access.

 * **Content Producer/Content Editor** (Adobe Experience Manager)
 * **Marketer** (Adobe Target / Optimization Team)